Bruce Arians steps aside as Buccaneers coach; Todd Bowles promoted

 “The simple answer is that I have accomplished more than I ever dreamed I could during this incredible coaching journey,” Arians said in a statement released by the team.
 “Winning Super Bowl LV at our home stadium, with my mom and family in attendance, was really the last item I wanted to check off my career bucket list.
 For me, this is about more than just trying to add more wins to my coaching record.”

-Bowles becomes the second Black head coach hired leaguewide during this NFL hiring cycle, along with the Houston Texans’ Lovie Smith.
+Bowles becomes the second Black head coach hired leaguewide during this cycle, along with the Houston Texans’ Lovie Smith.
 The Miami Dolphins hired Mike McDaniel, who is multiracial.
-The Buccaneers became the 10th NFL team to name a new head coach this offseason.
+The Buccaneers became the 10th NFL team to name a new coach this offseason.

 Bowles’s promotion gives the NFL three active Black head coaches, along with Smith and the Pittsburgh Steelers’ Mike Tomlin.